Aboudoc/Uniswap-v3/README.md

 `exactInputSingle` - Sell all of input token.
 `exactOutputSingle` - Buy specific amount of output token.

+We are interacting with the interface for Uniswap V3 router `ISwapRouter`

 ### State variables

 1. Address of tokens (2 or 3) and the address of the router